Exotic closed subideals of algebras of bounded operators: Non-trivial closed -subideals

-\textit{Acknowledgements.} We are indebted to Gideon Schechtman for a query during the conference Functional Analysis in Lille 2022, which motivated Section \ref{subideals}.
-We are also grateful to Thomas Schlumprecht for a question during IWOTA 2020 (August, 2021) which inspired Section \ref{section4}, and to him and Niels Laustsen for suggestions about the largest possible size of the family of closed $\mathcal K(Z_p)$-subideals (see Remarks \ref{isosub}).
-The second author gratefully acknowledges the financial support of the Magnus Ehrnrooth Foundation.
+\textit{Acknowledgements.} We are indebted to Gideon Schechtman for a query during the conference Functional Analysis in Lille 2022, which motivated Theorem \ref{alliso}.
+We are also grateful to Thomas Schlumprecht for a question during IWOTA 2020 (August, 2021) which inspired Proposition \ref{fullids}, and to him and Niels Laustsen for suggestions about the largest possible size of the family of closed $\mathcal K(Z_p)$-subideals (see Remarks \ref{isosub}.(i)).
+We thank the referee for suggestions that improved the presentation.
+Henrik Wirzenius gratefully acknowledges the financial support of the Magnus Ehrnrooth Foundation.